GuidanceMantras/GuidanceMantras/README.md

 - Write down your thoughts on a paper, which gives you more control about your thoughts.
 - Write down your problems on a paper, which gives you a more flexibility to solutions

-### Patterns and Psychology
-- Patterns defines the your cyclic behavior based on your actions, let's say you drink water everyday in empty stomach, this is a patterns of having heath concern.
-- Patterns basically shows how is your behavior based on your actions, such as doing wrong things shows pattern of not trust worthy, lying shows pattern of dishonesty.
-- Understanding of Psychology gives you better understanding of other person, world and understanding of yourself

 ## Technologies
 - If you are a non technical degree holder, it is better to have a basic knowledge of each technologies such as Programming, Data Base, Artificial Intelligence, Cloud
 - Some technologies will help you to understand the world and better prepare for exams(mainly government exams) and other things